pfheatwole/thesis/source/demonstration.rst

    Polar curve for Niviuk Hook 3 size 27

    Colored markings are theoretical data from the model, black markings are experimental data from Parapente.
-Red represents braking, green represents accelerating, and the blue diagonal line marks the predicted best glide ratio.
+Red represents symmetric braking, green represents accelerating, and the blue diagonal line marks the predicted best glide ratio.
 The three black vertical lines mark the experimental values for minimum speed, trim speed, and maximum speed; the left black dot is the "minimum sink" operating point, and the right dot is the "best glide" operating point.